How to Enable the Fingerprint Reader in Linux on the Framework Laptop

 List Enrolled Fingers

 A list of enrolled fingers can be obtained by running the fprintd-list command.
-It requires the username as an argument.
+It requires the username as a positional parameter.

 So, to list the enrolled fingers for the user peter, the following command can be run.